link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Interface with Other Subsystems

 All three solutions involve using serial communication to interface with the raspberry pi model 4 B. Solution 1 has a serial mode that is able to be utilized in the design.
 Solution 2 converts serial data to characters that can be displayed on the LCD display.
 Solution 3 has a dedicated serial input and serial clock to integrate with raspberry pi model 4 B pins.
+The Counting Sensor subsystem also uses serial communication providing a communication method between the two subsystems.
+The communication between the sensor and display subsystems works as follows: when the sensor detects a new tennis ball, the display is incremented by one.
+The power subsystem was designed so that the required current is supplied for solutions 1 and 3 and the required voltage is supplied to the raspberry pi model 4 B. Solution 2 accounts for power with the I2C logic level converter.

 ## 3D Model of Custom Mechanical Components